super-nimbus/Text4Wx/README.md

 #### Disclaimer
 Text4Wx is not responsible for any of the data provided.
 Interpretation and utilization of the data provided is at the sole discretion of the user.
+Data provided from NOAA ADDS.
+100% Service Availability is not Guaranteed.